Tips on Using ATMs in Europe

 Finding Cash Machines

-In most places, cash machines are easy to locate — ask for a distributeur in France, a "cashpoint" in the UK, and a Bankomat just about everywhere else.
-Small towns may have a limited number of or even no ATMs.
-To avoid getting into a bind, consider stocking up on cash before heading to a small-town or rural destination.
+In most places, cash machines are easy to locate.
+Ask for a distributeur in France, a cashpoint in the UK, and a Bankomat just about everywhere else.
+Small towns may have a limited number of (or even no) ATMs.
+To avoid getting into a bind, make sure you have some cash before heading to a small-town or rural destination.

-Avoid "independent" ATMs, such as Travelex, Euronet, Moneybox, Your Cash, Cardpoint, and Cashzone.
-These have high fees.
+Avoid "independent" ATMs, such as Travelex, Euronet, Your Cash, Cardpoint, and Cashzone.
+These have high fees, can be less secure, and may trick users with "dynamic currency conversion."
 Note that these "independent" ATMs are often found next to bank ATMs in the hope that travelers will be too confused to notice the difference.
-Their mahcines may even have signs that scream "Free Cash Withdrawals" — don't believe it.
+Their machines may even have signs that scream "Free Cash Withdrawals" — don't believe it.

 Withdrawing Cash

-Cash machines are easy to use.
-They always have English-language instructions and work just like they do at home — except they spit out foreign cash instead of dollars, calculated at the day's standard bank-to-bank rate.
+European cash machines work just like they do at home — except they spit out foreign cash instead of dollars, calculated at the day's standard bank-to-bank rate.
+They always have English-language instructions.

 Be aware that ATMs themselves have withdrawal limits.
 If the ATM won't let you withdraw your daily maximum, try several smaller withdrawals to get the total amount you want.
 (Or, to avoid excessive per-transaction fees, try another cash machine — maximum withdrawals vary by bank and location.)
 Note that few ATM receipts list the exchange rate, and some machines don't dispense receipts at all.